Akira Emoto: Career

-In 1999, he won the Japanese Academy Award for Best Actor for his performance in Dr. Akagi.
+In 1999, he won the Japanese Academy Award for Best Actor for his performance in the title role in Dr. Akagi.
 He also won the award for best supporting actor at the 7th Hochi Film Award for Dotonbori River and Hearts and Flowers for Tora-san.

 Personal life

 His wife is the actress Kazue Tsunogae, and he is the father of the actors Tasuku Emoto and Tokio Emoto.